-For the quarter ended March 31, 2007 and 2006, the Company incurred other expenses totaling approximately \$1,000.
+There was no other expense incurred for the quarter ended March 31, 2008.
+For the quarter ended March 31, 2007, the Company incurred other expenses totaling approximately \$1,000.
 The loss in 2007 related to the sale of computer equipment partially offset by gains from foreign currency.
-The loss in 2006 was from foreign currency.